 On Twitter, Do Kwon stated that the business would support a formal proposal from UST holders.
 To boost the system’s “minting capacity,” or ability to create new Luna coins.
 According to him, this measure “should help the system to absorb the UST more efficiently.”
 Do Kwon reassured investors in a tweet, stating, “Short-term stumbles do not determine what you can accomplish,” and describing the stablecoin’s demise as a “setback.”

 The founder of Terra USD and Luna facing legal charges after the sudden crash of these stablecoins in South Korea

-TerraUSD sprang to prominence earlier this year after the Luna Foundation Guard, a charity linked with Terraform Labs, the crypto coin's developers, committed to collecting $10 billion in Bitcoin to support the currency's dollar peg.
+TerraUSD sprang to prominence earlier this year after the Luna Foundation Guard.
+It is a charity linked with Terraform Labs, the crypto coin’s developers.
+Committed to collecting $10 billion in Bitcoin to support the currency’s dollar peg.

-Meanwhile, the legal war is on the creator of Tera USD and LUNA, 100% surge is seen in the Terra Luna on the weekend, and accprding to the CoinMarkehiltCap it is maintaining that surge around 60% even on the Monday.
+Meanwhile, the legal war is on the creator of Terra USD and LUNA, 100% surge is seen in the Terra Luna on the weekend.
+And according to the CoinMarkehiltCap it is maintaining that surge around 60% even on the Monday.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 All content provided is for informational purposes only, and shall not be relied upon as financial/investment advice.
 Opinions shared, if any, are only shared for information and education purposes.
 Although the best efforts have been made to ensure all information is accurate and up to date.
 Occasionally unintended errors or misprints may occur.
 We recommend you to please do your own research or consult an expert before making any investment decision.
 You may write to us at [email protected].